How Much Does Tree Removal Cost In Toronto?

 Does the City of Toronto pay for tree removal?

-The City of Toronto is responsible for trees that are on city property.
-If the tree is on your private property, removal is almost always your responsibility.
-If you are not sure whether a tree is a city tree or a private tree, a professional inspection or a check with the city can clarify it.
+The City of Toronto is generally responsible for trees on city property.
+If the tree is on your private property, removal is usually the property owner’s responsibility.
+If you are not sure whether a tree is a city tree or a private tree, you should check with the City of Toronto or ask an independent arborist where available.

 How much does it cost to remove a large tree in Toronto?

-Large tree removals are usually the most expensive jobs.
-Depending on the size, condition, and access, the cost can reach well over a thousand dollars and sometimes several thousand.
-Factors like whether the tree overhangs a house, wires, or a neighbour’s property will play a big role in the price.
+Large tree removals are usually among the most expensive jobs.
+Depending on the size, condition, access, equipment, and cleanup terms, the cost can reach well over a thousand dollars and sometimes several thousand.
+Factors such as whether the tree overhangs a house, garage, wires, driveway, laneway, or neighbouring property can play a major role in the final price.

 Can I remove a tree myself?